canonical/tf-lite-examples-snap/README.md

 On AMD64 computers this will work after the `raw-usb` interface is connected.

-On a Raspberry Pi this interface has a bug that does not provide the required permissions to the snap to access `raw-usb` devices.
-A workaround is to install the snap in `devmode`, which removes all confinement from the snap.
+On the Raspberry Pi 5 this interface has a [bug](https://bugs.launchpad.net/snapd/+bug/2071319) that does not provide the required permissions to the snap to access `raw-usb` devices.
+A workaround is to install the snap in [developer mode](https://snapcraft.io/docs/install-modes#heading--developer), which removes all confinement from the snap.
 This is insecure and not recommended, but currently the only way to use a Coral USB Accelerator with this snap on a Raspberry Pi.
-To install the snap in `devmode`, do:
+To install the snap in developer mode, do:

 ```
 sudo snap install --dangerous ./tf-lite-examples_*+snap_amd64.snap --devmode
 ```

-In addition to `devmode` one also need to run the examples with sudo.
+In addition to this one also needs to run the examples with sudo.
 On the Raspberry Pi prefix all the example commands that use the USB Accelerator with sudo.
 Example:
 ```
 sudo tf-lite-examples.object-detection --enableEdgeTPU --model efficientdet_lite0_edgetpu.tflite
 ```